microsoft/Phi-3CookBook/md/05.Evaluation/AzureAIStudio.md

 ## Built-in Evaluation Metrics

-Azure AI Studio allows you to evaluate both single-turn and complex, multi-turn conversations.
+Azure AI Foundry allows you to evaluate both single-turn and complex, multi-turn conversations.
 For Retrieval Augmented Generation (RAG) scenarios, where the model is grounded in specific data, you can assess performance using built-in evaluation metrics.
 Additionally, you can evaluate general single-turn question answering scenarios (non-RAG).

 ## Creating an Evaluation Run

-From the Azure AI Studio UI, navigate to either the Evaluate page or the Prompt Flow page.
+From the Azure AI Foundry UI, navigate to either the Evaluate page or the Prompt Flow page.
 Follow the evaluation creation wizard to set up an evaluation run.
 Provide an optional name for your evaluation.
 Select the scenario that aligns with your application's objectives.
 Choose one or more evaluation metrics to assess the model's output.